breezy-team/loggerhead/docs/serve-branches.rst

     Allow writing to the Bazaar server.

-    Setting this option keeps loggerhead from adding a 'readonly+' prefix to the base URL of is to make visible the display of instructions for checking out the 'public_branch' URL for the branch being browsed.
+    Setting this option keeps Loggerhead from adding a 'readonly+' prefix to the base URL of is to make visible the display of instructions for checking out the 'public_branch' URL for the branch being browsed.